bhagyeshsp/schooldata/README.md

 Students are associated with Teachers.

-Watch demo for the project in action.
+Find and watch demo for the project in action: schooldata/Demo.mp4

 A few screens: